Burloe/GoLogger/README.md

    * File count limit

 ## Installation and setup:
-**Note: Godot will print several errors upon importing the plugin and is expected!** *GoLogger simply requires the main script to be an autoload, which isn't added until the plugin is enabled.*
+**Godot will print several errors upon importing the plugin and is expected!** GoLogger simply requires an autoload, which isn't added until the plugin is enabled.

 * **Importing the plugin:** Only import the "addons" into your project's root directory.
 The folder structure should look like `res://addons/GoLogger`.